 If max-clients-per-query is set to zero, there is no upper bound, other than that imposed by recursive-clients.
 If clients-per-query is set to zero, max-clients-per-query no longer applies and there is no upper bound, other than that imposed by recursive-clients.

-max-validations-per-fetch
+fetches-per-zone